When to Stop Testing? Testing Exit Criteria Decision

 Test Scenario:

 Suppose you are testing a software module.
-You have been allocated certain budget to cover it.
-The project timelines are for a month.
+You have been allocated a certain budget to cover it.
+Here are the project timelines for the month.
 Total Test Scenarios are 200.
 You are the only one testing this module.

 Scenario #1)

 Week 1: You find the showstopper / severity 1 defect on day 1 and the entire testing is blocked for 3 days.
-Hence you are not able to execute any of the scenarios until Severity 1 defect is resolved.
-After losing 3 days, the blocker is resolved and you continue with your execution.
+Hence, you will not be able to execute any of the scenarios until the Severity 1 defect is resolved.
+After missing 3 days, the blocker is resolved and you continue with your execution.

-At the end of the week, you complete 20 scenarios with few more important high priority defects.
+At the end of the week, you will complete 20 scenarios with a few more important high priority defects.

-Week 2: You start testing the software putting more focus on defects finding.
-You open few more Severity 1, Severity 2 and Severity 3 defects during the second week and at the end of the week, you are able to cover 70 Scenarios.
+Week 2: You start testing the software by putting more focus on defects findings.
+You open a few more Severity 1, Severity 2 and Severity 3 defects during the second week and at the end of the week, you are able to cover 70 Scenarios.

 Week 3: By the start of the 3rd week you get all the high priority defects resolved so along with execution of pending scenarios you now have to re-test all the defects which have landed in the testing bucket.
 Continuing with the good progress you cover 120 scenarios with additional defects.

-By this time all high priority defects are already found and reported.
-So, now you have only Severity 3 defects left to be found.
+At this time, all high priority defects have already been found and reported.
+So now you have only Severity 3 defects left to be found.

-Week 4: By week 4 you need to re-test most of the opened defects and remaining 80 Scenarios.
-With this by the end of week 4, you are able to complete up to 180 scenarios with all High and Medium priority defects fixed and re-tested.
+Week 4: By week 4 you need to re-test most of the open defects and the remaining 80 Scenarios.
+With this, by the end of week 4, you will be able to complete up to 180 scenarios with all high and medium priority defects fixed and re-tested.

 Putting this information in Tabular form: